okionka/RedMatic_wiki/combine-logic-node-for-toggle-state.md

+---
+Title: A simple Flow to toggle an actor with a single button
+Category: User Flows
+---

 ## A simple Flow to toggle an actor with a single button

 Similar to the previous part we want to toggle an actor with one input function into a sequence of alternating true and false states.